HomeMy WebLinkAbout07/30/84July 30, 1984

 to exceed one acre in size at the present City maintenance yard,

-which Tidelands revenue is substitutedshall be used first to
+which Tidelands revenue is substituted shall be used first to

 reduce any bonded indebtedness resulting from the enactment of